-You can see (and smell) weed here, and there are few signs reminding you not to take photographs because it can infringe the weed-sellers if they’re in the photo.
+You can see (and smell) weed here, and few signs are reminding you not to take photographs because it can infringe the weed-sellers if they’re in the photo.
 Other than that, it’s a cool place to visit in Copenhagen with lots of graffiti.

 A walk along the beach or a dip into the ocean would make a great day in Copenhagen.
 It’s great to have a picnic in this area while enjoying the spectacular view of the impressive Øresund bridge that connects Denmark and Sweden.